 At least seventeen Jews who were born in Tauberrettersheim or were longtime residents are known to have been murdered in Nazi concentration camps during the Second World War.
 The former synagogue building still exists, but it has been remodeled several times and has been used as a residential house since 1945.

 Catholic or Protestant, rich or poor, urban or rural, every German town or city has these vending machines right out on the street where you can indulge your nicotine habit 24/7.

 In 2007, after a bitter political struggle, a new law finally went into effect, requiring buyers to insert a card proving they are at least eighteen before they are allowed to buy cigarettes.
 But it is still not clear whether this new law has effectively reduced the number of young smokers, since the tobacco industry is still doing everything it can to get teenagers addicted.
 Statistics from the German Cancer Society show that people who have not started smoking by age 20 have a good chance of remaining non-smokers for the rest of their lives.
 (And of course living longer than those who are addicted.)

-Yes, it’s true that lots of Germans like to put up statues of funny little dwarves in their gardens.
+Yes, it’s true that lots of Germans like to put up statues of funny little dwarves or gnomes in their gardens.
 (And lots of other Germans look down their noses at those who do so.)
 This statue of a sweeping dwarf is especially appropriate for an immaculately clean town like Tauberrettersheim.